 The Moloch gibbon is also known as the silvery or Javan gibbon and originates from the island of Java, in Indonesia.
 With almost 98% of their habitat already gone, the Moloch gibbon faces serious threat of extinction in the very near future.

 Moloch gibbons spend most of their time in trees, swinging from branch to branch.
 They can leap as far as 30 metres in one jump.
+These gibbons can grow up to 90 centimetres long and weigh between six and seven kilograms.

 A gibbon family has a territory of between 30 and 50 acres of rainforest.
 Each morning, gibbons mark their area by singing loudly.
 This acts as a warning to other gibbons to stay away.